apache/nifi-minifi-cpp/README.md

 ##### rpm-based Linux Distributions

-**NOTE** it is recommended to use the newest compiler using the latest devtoolset-*/gcc-toolset-*/llvm-toolset-* packages from the Software Collections (SCL).
+**NOTE:** it is recommended to use the newest compiler using the latest devtoolset-*/gcc-toolset-*/llvm-toolset-* packages from the Software Collections (SCL).

 ```
 # ~/Development/code/apache/nifi-minifi-cpp on git:master